The Singapore Office Rental Guide For New Tenants

 Knowing The Office Rental Rates

 The major determinant of the office rental rates is location.
-In Singapore, the office space with the highest office rental rates are found in Raffles Place and Marina Bay Sub-zone of the Singapore CBD.
+In Singapore, the office space with the highest office rental rates are found in Marina Bay, Raffles Place and Marina Bay Sub-zone of the Singapore CBD.
 Upcoming companies that cannot afford these locations because of cost would need to settle for less expensive locations that closely meets their requirement.

 The ratio of clients in a particular area can streamline location selection.
-If majority of a prospective tenant’s customer are within the CBD (for example clients for a law firm), then locating his office in the CBD may be his only choice.
+If majority of a prospective tenant’s customer are within the CBD (for example clients for a law firm), then locating his office space in CBD may be his only choice.
 An IT company’s cost may be cheaper (all other costs considered) if located in a Business Park or Tech Park.
 Lower cost options are usually found in buildings with high vacancy rate.
-Office space near to MRT stations generally command higher rent than others.
+Office space near MRT stations generally command higher rent than others.

 Other determinants of office rental rates are the quality of the building and general outlook.
 Refurbished old heritage style building like the conservation shophouse office spaces cost a lot lesser and are much sought after by creative tenants because of its uniqueness.

-Modern buildings that have up-to-date with comprehensive security system, quality tenants, high-speed lifts and etc cost more than old buildings that have tired facilities.
+Modern grade A buildings that have up-to-date with comprehensive security system, quality tenants, high-speed lifts and etc cost more than old buildings that have tired facilities.
 The natural outlook of a building also affects office rental rates .
 Buildings facing parks, or have sea or river view and have a pleasant outlook cost much more than others that don’t have such perks.

 The Singapore Office Rental Process